Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: Results

 \subsection{Parity check task}

-Parity check (PC)~\cite{NIPS2004} is a standard benchmarking task for the nonlinear memory of the reservoir.
+Parity check~\cite{NIPS2004} is a standard benchmarking task for the nonlinear memory of the reservoir.
 The inputs are randomly generated binary digits $s_{i}\in \{0, 1\}$.
-The target output for the $i^{\mathrm{th}}$ input for a fixed $\tau$ is
+The target output for the $i$th input for a fixed $\tau$ is

 Due to the modulo division, the output is a strictly nonlinear function of the input.